falconreid/EventSmash/README.md

 Task flow chart:
 Each person will take on 1 page of front end, each person will take on the implementation of 1 API.
-Alex - Meetup API
+Alex - SeatGeek API
 Ali - Sound API
-Jared - Meetup
+Jared - TicketMaster API
-Joel - Moment.js/calendar
+Joel - Load Page, Landing Page